If you are visiting this site to find ideas to encourage...

 ____________________________________________________________________

-- to create an awareness of the challenges of families/loved ones of deployed military personnel
+- To create an awareness of the challenges of the military community

-- to offer practical suggestions to churches, communities and individuals on how to support and encourage the military home front
+- To offer practical suggestions to churches, communities and individuals on how to support and encourage the military community

-- to provide a comprehensive list of resources for families/loved ones of deployed military personnel
+- To provide a comprehensive list of resources for the military community (active duty, veterans, their families) and its supporters

 ____________________________________________________________________